MOSES * EGYPT * SPAETH

 Among the numerous examples of the authenticity problems concerning these hypotheses should be mentioned that at a distance of several thousand years, some of the researchers claim to know more about the texts than the writers who once wrote them did.

-The Events not to be Evaluated Isolated
+The events not to be evaluated as isolated phenomena

 The science of anthropology, in short, was structured - especially by Malinowski and Max Weber - as a comprehensive cross-cultural study also dealing with history, religion, and mythology, besides psychology, sociology and economics.
-It is using holistic research methods by descriptions of human social phenomena and historical connections, much based on ethnographic fieldwork and founded on the condition that a system's properties cannot necessarily be accurately understood independently of each other.
+It is using holistic research methods describing human social phenomena and historical connections, much based on ethnographic fieldwork and founded on the condition that a system's properties cannot necessarily be accurately understood independently of each other.

 "History on the couch" – could Freud achieve genuine results by analyzing